caffeinated-nick/arduino-remote/README.md

 Once you've successfully uploaded a program, remove the wire connecting D0 to G, and power cycle the shield (remove and replace either the wire connecting to G or to 5V).
 Reopen the serial monitor and press RST on the shield to see expected output.

-## Contributing
-Take a branch and make whatever changes you'd like before making a PR/merge request.
-My only request is that you be collaborative in whatever changes are being made.

 ## Troubleshooting Remote Failures
 See [troubleshooting](docs/troubleshooting.md).

-## TODO:
-* None :)

 ## Futher Reading/Help
 ESP13 shield first time setup: https://arduinobasics.blogspot.com/2018/09/getting-started-with-keyes-esp-13-wifi.html